Like anything in the world, clarinets come in many price ranges. If you’re considering purchasing a clarinet, you may be wondering how much they cost.

 The main drawback to cocobolo isn’t cost, though.
 It’s that it can cause allergic reactions.
 Your mouthpiece won’t be made from cocobolo, but keep in mind that you’ll be touching the body with your hands.
 If you are allergic to this wood, a reaction will manifest as poison-ivy-like symptoms on your hands and fingers.

-Honduran rosewood appears explicitly in instruments for its tone.
-It’s a very resonant wood, and many marimbas have Honduran rosewood keys.
+Honduran rosewood appears explicitly in instruments for its tone, as it’s a very resonant wood.
 The resultant sound is rich and robust.
 A clarinet made from it offers similarly rich tones.

 It is the most porous of the three most common kinds of wood, making it the most prone to humidity and weather changes.
 Also, it’s a soft wood, making it more susceptible to damage from wear and tear.
 Incidentally, that softness also makes it more challenging to work with during manufacturing, as it can be easily damaged.